p-j/meteor-gravatar/README.md

 // https://secure.gravatar.com/avatar/5658ffccee7f0ebfda2b226238b1eb6e
 ```

-`options` may contain `key:value` representation of parameters to be added to the URL.
+`options` may contain `key:value` pairs of parameters to be added to the URL.
 For a list of parameters available, see [Gravatar's documentation](http://en.gravatar.com/site/implement/images/)

 ```javascript
 // Example: